 Eight hours later.
 That is eight hours straight of me in the kitchen on my feet preparing and canning tomatoes.
 Hello world out there, I just want to say hi.
 Now I'm going to bed.

 Managing editor at WiDo Publishing.
 Cookie baker.
 Novelist.
 Exclamation point addict in recovery.
 With extreme restraint I managed to write this bio without using a single exclamation point.
 This blog is not an author website, it's a writer's journey.
-My website is an official statement.There's the difference.
+See my website at karenjonesgowen.com for information about my published books.

 "I devoted myself, early on, to writing.
 Really writing.
 Just doing it, no matter how awkward and unfit I felt.
 So every single morning I am on the planet, I grit my teeth and this hard, embarrassing, abject, thrilling thing--writing--because I want, in part, to count." (from Page after Page by Heather Sellers)